Super NES CD-ROM

-The collaborations with Sony and Philips resulted in two distinct but unrelated projects that would support playback of CDs, one of which was an add-on device for the Super NES developed by Philips and another was a dedicated all-in-one unit developed by Sony under the name "PlayStation".
-(Note: Also known as the Play Station, PlayStation SFX-100 and sometimes incorrectly referred to as the Nintendo PlayStation by fans, not to be confused with the original PlayStation console released in 1994) Games would also be stored on the medium, using two distinct formats based on CD-ROM for both collaborations.

-Both projects ultimately fell short after Nintendo dropped out of both joint ventures in 1991 and 1993 respectively, meaning that both CD-based projects were cancelled with fewer to no prototypes being produced.
-This turn of events led to Sony developing a console of their own and Philips gaining licenses to some Nintendo properties for a few Nintendo-themed games for the CD-i platform, many of which were unsuccessful and poorly-received.
-Nintendo themselves never properly transitioned to optical media for several years until the release of the GameCube in 2001.
+The two collaborations led to two separate projects that would have used different formats based on CD-ROM; the Sony project was a dedicated all-in-one unit under the name "PlayStation" (Note: Also known as the Play Station, PlayStation SFX-100 and by fans and enthusiasts as the Nintendo PlayStation; not to be confused with the original PlayStation console released in 1994) using the Super Disc format, and the Philips project was an add-on unit for the SNES that used the Nintendo Disc (ND) format.
+All of these projects were cancelled shortly after Nintendo backed out of both collaborations a few years into development, which consequently made Sony develop its own console using the PlayStation name afterwards, and Philips gaining licenses for some Nintendo properties for its CD-i platform, many of which were unsuccessful and poorly received.
+Nintendo would not release an optical disc-based console of their own until 2001 with the GameCube.

 History

 Background

 Released in 1990, the Super Nintendo Entertainment System (SNES) was Nintendo's entry into the fourth generation of video game consoles, also known as the 16-bit era.
 It became a major success worldwide, outselling its competitors, the TurboGrafx-16/PC Engine and the Sega Genesis/Mega Drive, becoming the most popular console of that generation.

-During the 1990s, compact discs (CDs) started to gain traction and popularity as a storage medium for music and video games, which were positioned as alternatives to the traditional cartridge format that was the norm in the video game industry at the time.
-Some advantages over the cartridge format include greater storage capacity, full-motion video (FMV) playback, and the inclusion of high-quality audio (including audio CD playback).
-Add-on accessories using CD technology were created to take advantage of this approach; the first one being NEC's TurboGrafx-CD/PC Engine CD-ROM² in 1988 and then Sega's Sega CD/Mega-CD in 1991.
+By the early 1990s, compact discs (CDs) had started to gain traction as a storage medium for music and video games.
+CDs provided an alternative to the traditional cartridge format that was the norm in the video game industry at the time, offering features such as a larger storage capacity, full-motion video (FMV) playback, and the inclusion of high-quality audio (including audio CD playback).
+NEC was the first to use CD technology with its TurboGrafx-CD/PC Engine CD-ROM² add-on in 1988, followed by Sega with their Sega CD/Mega-CD add-on in 1991.
 In response, Nintendo sought to create their own take on the concept to combat its competitors, and entered negotiations with Sony, who had previously designed the sound chips for the SNES, to create the project.